Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Vedreg promptly signalled blue confusion, but Lewis’ lips drew back into an imposing Deathworlder smile and he made a kind of wheezing noise that it took Kirk seconds to identify as a laugh.
 "Oh man...
 Oh… yeah.
 Yeah okay.
 That’s a good’n."

 "It seems I was wrong."
 Kirk observed, deeply surprised.
-“You understood?”
+"You understood?"

 "Heh, yeah.
 Your own delivery was pretty good."

 "What does delivery have to do with-?"
-Vedreg began, then sagged when Lewis and Kirk both turned to look at him. “...The herd is following a truly ancient father when four *Mumruvnede* fly overhead.
-The oldest child cries: *‘Face the wind!’*?”
+Vedreg began, then sagged when Lewis and Kirk both turned to look at him. "...The herd is following a truly ancient father when four *Mumruvnede* fly overhead.
+The oldest child cries: *‘Face the wind!’*?"
 He ventured, hopefully.

 "...Was that a fart joke?"
 Lewis asked.
-“That was a fart joke!”
+"That was a fart joke!"

 "...as a matter of fact it was."
 Vedreg agreed, turning a slightly embarrassed shade of magenta.

 "See! there IS universal humour!"
 Lewis turned and grinned triumphantly.

 Kirk held up all four hands in defeat, and then handed him a tablet.
-"And while we were joking around…" he said “...contact has been made with Earth.”
+"And while we were joking around…" he said "...contact has been made with Earth."

 Lewis grabbed it.
 "Yeah?
 What’d they say?"